Sulawesi hornbill: Status and conservation

-Widespread and common throughout its native range, the Sulawesi hornbill is evaluated as vulnerable on the IUCN Red List of Threatened Species.
-This species is one of the tarictic hornbills that is doing better in zoos.
-There are twi collections currently breeding them: Walsrode (Germany) and San Diego (USA).
-At Walsrode the birds are kept in the bird garden area.
-At San Diego they have two pairs, one in the walk-through Parker Aviary and the other in a small nearby aviary.
+Uncommon throughout its native range, the Sulawesi hornbill is evaluated as vulnerable on the IUCN Red List of Threatened Species.
+The species usually performs better in captivity than other species of hornbill.
+It is kept in multiple facilities across Europe, North America & Asia, including but not limited to Weltvogelpark Walsrode in Germany, Plzeň Zoo in the Czech Republic as well as San Diego Zoo, Bronx Zoo, ZooTampa at Lowry Park and Turtle Back Zoo in the United States.
+At Walsrode the birds are kept in the bird garden area, whilst at San Diego they have two pairs, one in the walk-through Parker Aviary and the other in a small nearby aviary.

 Behavior

 The Sulawesi hornbill is a social species that lives in groups of up to 20 individuals.
 It is believed that only the dominant pair breeds, while the remaining members of the group act as helpers.
 The diet consists mainly of fruits, figs and insects.
 The female seals herself inside a tree hole to lay her eggs.
 During this time, the male and helpers provide food for the female and the young.